January Ed Tech Workshops for Faculty

 Building a Student-Friendly Course Page in Moodle

 Join this hands-on session to learn how to create a clean, navigable Moodle course that supports student success.
-We’ll cover course format options, communication tools, attendance tracking, assignments, activity completion, and quick gradebook setup.
-Plus, discover tips for organizing resources, linking OneDrive files, and improving accessibility.
+We’ll hear from faculty on their choices and approaches to their courses, and we’ll cover course format options, communication tools, attendance tracking, assignments, activity completion, and a quick gradebook setup.
+Discover tips for organizing resources, linking OneDrive files, and improving accessibility.
 Build a course that works for you and your students.

 Course Café